-After writing about my 6 favourite Northern Lights pictures of 2016, I decided > to make this kind of posts an annual happening.
-So here are my top 7 Northern > Lights pictures of 2017!
-This year I focused on the area of Inari in Finnish > Lapland, so all the photos originate from this region.
-I learnt so much with all > these night time photo sessions, that it also allowed me to update in-depth my > guide to the best camera settings for Northern Lights photography. > > So here I present my Top 7 in reverse order, so make sure to read until the end > to discover my favourite picture of the year!
+After writing about my 6 favourite Northern Lights pictures of 2016, I decided to make this kind of posts an annual happening.
+So here are my top 7 Northern Lights pictures of 2017!
+This year I focused on the area of Inari in Finnish Lapland, so all the photos originate from this region.
+I learnt so much with all these night time photo sessions, that it also allowed me to update in-depth my guide on how to take pictures of the Aurora.

+So here I present my Top 7 in reverse order, so make sure to read until the end to discover my favourite picture of the year!

 This is the Aurora as you will see it almost every clear night in the north of Finnish Lapland.
 A simple band, or arch, stretches above the northern horizon.
 Sometimes it will undulate a little and show some faint vertical shapes.
 Despite the full Moon, it usually remains very visible to the naked eye.
 I personally really love these soft displays.
 They are very calming for the soul.
 Nothing fast or crazy, but just a green light in the sky, giving you all the time for your deepest thoughts as well as for composing your shots.

 Coincidentally, I took this picture at the very same spot along the Inari-Utsjoki road as photo #7 above.
 That week the planet Venus was gracing us with a magnificent glow in the western sky.
 Also, the Aurora came to dance every single night of my entire stay in Lapland.
 A week to remember.

 #5 – The Moon joins the show

 This is my go-to place just outside of Inari when the sky is clear.
 It only takes about 15 minutes to drive there and offers endless photo opportunities.
 It’s not a surprise that the next 2 photos of this list will also originate from this place!

 #4 – The calm after a much bigger storm